iamandreatonina/Acute_Lymphoid_Leukemia_Project/Post-LBDM/after_LASSO_relax/Readme.md

 # Fit cross-validated Lasso model
 cv_lasso <- cv.glmnet(x = X,
                       y = Lasso_data$Cell_type,
-                      alpha = 0.8,
+                      alpha = 0.5,
                       grouped = FALSE,
                       parallel = TRUE,
                       relax = TRUE,
                       type.measure = "mse",
+                      family = "gaussian",
                       nfolds = 15)
 ```
 - The cv.glmnet function is used to perform cross-validated Lasso regression.
 - X is the predictor matrix, and Lasso_data$Cell_type is the response variable.
-- L1 regularization is controlled by the alpha parameter (set to 0.8 to do elastic-net).
+- L1 regularization is controlled by the alpha parameter (set to 0.5 to do elastic-net).
 - Other optional parameters include parallel processing, [`relaxation`](https://glmnet.stanford.edu/articles/relax.html), type of measurement (mean squared error), and the number of folds for cross-validation.

 ![mse](mse_cv_LASSO.png)